 Hard Riddles With Really Simple Answers

-RIDDLE: I speak without a mouth and hear without ears.
+I speak without a mouth and hear without ears.
 I have nobody, but I come alive with the wind.
 What am I?
+ANSWER: An echo

-RIDDLE: What English word has three consecutive double letters?
+What English word has three consecutive double letters?
+ANSWER: Bookkeeper

-RIDDLE: I have cities, but no houses.
+I have cities, but no houses.
 I have mountains, but no trees.
 I have water, but no fish.
 What am I?
+ANSWER: A map

-RIDDLE: You measure my life in hours and I serve you by expiring.
+You measure my life in hours and I serve you by expiring.
 I’m quick when I’m thin and slow when I’m fat.
 The wind is my enemy.
+ANSWER: A candle

 Hard Riddles For Kids With Answers